tathagatgaikwad22/DevOps/devops-best-practices/Git reflog.md

 ```bash
 git checkout -b recovery abc1234
 ```
-ðŸŽ‰ Youâ€™ve restored your lost work â€” all thanks to `git reflog`.
+馃帀 You鈥檝e restored your lost work 鈥� all thanks to `git reflog`.

 ---

-## ðŸ Final Thoughts
+## 馃弫 Final Thoughts

-`git reflog` isnâ€™t just a command â€” itâ€™s your **safety net**.
+`git reflog` isn鈥檛 just a command 鈥� it鈥檚 your **safety net**.
 When disaster strikes, this command helps you roll back time and recover with confidence.

-> **Pro tip:** Before you panic â€” run `git reflog`.
+> **Pro tip:** Before you panic 鈥� run `git reflog`.
 Git remembers more than you think.

 ---

-### ðŸ§¡ Contribute & Share
+### 馃А Contribute & Share

-If you found this guide helpful, give it a â­ on GitHub and share it with your team!
+If you found this guide helpful, give it a 猸� on GitHub and share it with your team!
-Let's save developers from unnecessary Git panic attacks ðŸ˜…
+Let's save developers from unnecessary Git panic attacks 馃槄

 #Git #DevOps #VersionControl #TipsAndTricks #GitReflog